timewalker08/mongo-driver/README.md

     pip install -e git+git://github.com/intelligenceunion/mongo-driver.git

-Connect to mongodb
+Connect to MongoDB
 =======
 ```python
 from iu_mongo import connect
 connect(host="MONGODB_HOST",db_names=["DB_NAME"], username='username', password='password', auth_db='admin')
 ```

+### Write Concern
-You can also set key word arguments `w(integer or string)` to set **write concern** in connection level   (i.e. default 'majority'), by doing so, all dbs/collections under this connection will use this **write concern**, unless you specify it in meta dict of the document definition class explicitly, which will override the default **write concern** settings.
+You can set keyword arguments `w(integer or string)` and `wtimeout(integer)` to set [Write Conern](https://docs.mongodb.com/manual/reference/write-concern/) in connection level   (i.e. default is `{'w':'majority','wtimeout':5000}`), by doing so, all dbs/collections under this connection will use this **write concern**, unless you specify it in meta dict of the document definition class explicitly, which will override the default **write concern** settings.
 For example
 ```python
 from iu_mongo import Document
 from iu_mongo import connect